 What makes a competitive applicant to dermatology and dermatopathology:

-- Dermatopathology is very tough to get into since there aren’t many programs so programs available are highly competitive.
+- There aren’t many programs, so the programs available are highly competitive.

 - Do rotations in a place you’re really interested in doing your residency as well as your fellowships.

 What residency was like for Michelle

 Tip: If you know a specific fellowship you’re interested in, apply to residency at the same institution, so you can build relationships and have a higher chance of getting into that fellowship.If you know a specific fellowship you're interested in, apply to residency at the same institution, so you can build relationships and have a higher chance of getting into that fellowship.Click To Tweet